CHOOSING YOUR LAYERS

 At this point, if you stop after step number three?
 You’ll have a complete DIY mattress build.
 And a great one at that!

-It’ll be custom-made by and for you, will be repairable and upgradeable, and you may even have avoided industrial glues, chemical additives, and fiberglass sleeves.
+It’ll be custom-made by and for you, will be repairable and upgradeable, and you can be sure to have avoided industrial glues, chemical additives, and fiberglass sleeves.

 You.
 Are.
 Amazing.